-- However, lower traffic volumes throughout the pandemic mean lower fuel tax revenue.
+- However, lower traffic volumes experienced this spring has meant lower fuel tax revenue.

-- We are carefully monitoring the situation in Missouri and are evaluating how that will affect future projects.
+- We continue to monitor the situation in Missouri and evaluate how the funding decline will affect future projects.

 - We are working with our planning partners, transportation stakeholders and customers to keep them informed of this situation as it progresses.